Head of Department: Isobel Boyson

 In Year 9 and Year 10 all students at Morpeth study AQA GCSE Religious Studies.

 The course focuses on Christian and Muslim teachings and their responses to a range of ethical and moral issues, ranging from crime and punishment to life after death.

-Students have one lesson a week, and from 2016 we follow the AQA course.
+Students have one lesson a week.

 Key Stage 5 Curriculum (Years 12-13)

 We offer an A Level in Religious Studies, focusing on Islam, Philosophy and Ethics.

 The OCR course studies philosophical arguments surrounding the existence of God and the nature of faith and belief.

 We also look at key ethical theories and apply them to dilemmas and areas of life.
 In addition to this, the course looks at the core beliefs and practices of Islam.

 We organise regular trips to Philosophy and Theology university departments, and organise a range of guest speakers, visits and trips to further students’ engagement with the course.